SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 ### Public Methods

-#### *createRaceEngineerAction(controller :: SimulatorController, action :: String, actionFunction :: String)*
+#### *createRaceAssistantAction(controller :: SimulatorController, action :: String, actionFunction :: String)*
 Very similar to the [createPitstopAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#createpitstopactioncontroller--simulatorcontroller-action--string-increasefunction--string-morearguments--string) factory method, this method is called for the *PitstopPlan* and *PitstopPrepare* actions.
-An instance of [RaceEngineerAction] will be created for each action and will be registered for the "Pitstop" mode.
+An instance of [RaceAssistantAction](*) will be created for each action and will be registered for the "Pitstop" mode.

 #### *planPitstop()*
 Calling this method will ask Jona to plan an upcoming pitstop.